h2non/nar/README.md

 It creates a gzipped archive with all your applications sources, packages dependencies and optionally node binary

+### Rationale

 ## Features

 - Simple command-line interface
 - Provides a easy-to-use programmatic API
-- Gzip compression/decompression
+- Tarball with gzip compression/decompression
-- Package discovery and dependencies
+- Package extraction and run

-## Rationale
+- Automatic package discovery
+- Full configurable from package.json
+- Allow to bundle dependencies by type
+- Bundle node binary for platform-specific deployments

 ## Installation